TULiberalArts/English/pages/home.md

   MA in English Literature, BA in English, Minor in English, Temple Department of English
 published: true
 feature: true
-feature-title: Learn from outstanding faculty in a world-class city for the arts - Philadelphia
+feature-title: Study at the Department of English in Philadelphia
 feature-image: null
 feature-body: >-
   Our classes teach students to think and write with clarity and imagination, to think deeply and with innovation, and to conduct research with curiosity and attention to detail.